 - Avoiding certain foods that trigger hot flashes may help us feel better.
 Trigger foods include caffeine, alcohol, and very hot beverages.

 - Some natural over the counter supplements are also available to help with symptom relief.

-If more natural lifestyle remedies fail to alleviate your symptoms, hormone replacement therapy (HRT) is an option.
-HRT has recently gotten a bad reputation because of its potential risks.
+If more natural lifestyle remedies fail to alleviate your symptoms, hormone therapy (HT) is an option.
+HT has recently gotten a bad reputation because of its potential risks.
 The risk of using hormones increases with longer years of use.
 Risks may include increased risk of breast cancer, blood clots, stroke, heart attack, and even dementia.